technotip/HookExamples/AtomicSwap/Exchange/README.md

 # AtomicSwap Hook

-This hook enables atomic swaps between EUR and ETB currencies on the XRPL, using custom issuers and a fixed conversion rate.
+This hook enables atomic swaps between EUR and ETB currencies on the Xahau, using custom issuers and a fixed conversion rate.

 ## Important